Articles by Cultural Confidence

 Read More

-• 3 Lessons I Learned from My TEDx Talkby Anna Katrina Davey, Principal & Founder at Cultural Confidence
+• 3 Lessons I Learned from My TEDx Talkby Anna Katrina Davey, Cultural Expert | Founder, Cultural Confidence

 Giving a TEDx Talk on Cultural Competence as a Paradigm for Peace has been a beautiful journey and I’d like to share 3 key lessons I learned from giving the talk that you might find useful as well.
 Lesson 1: Stretch Yourself The theme of the TEDx event in Paris was “Beyond Our Limits”. […]